-R.S. # RECORD SERIES RETENTION BANKING s created to manage the administration of bank Jnified Court System. ing transactions/activities FS-4.
+R.S. # RECORD SERIES RETENTION BANKING Records created to manage the administration of banking transactions/activities of the Unified Court System.
+FS-4.
 BANKING RECORDS Records created to document bank transactions including deposits, withdrawals and status reports of monies received/collected by the Unified Court System.
 Records include, but are not limited to: Account Summaries, Bad Check Advices, Balance of Funds, Bank Statements, Bank Reconciliations, Canceled Checks, Cancellations of Payment, Check Stubs, Deposit Slips, Listings of Deposits, Schedules of Outstanding Checks, Uncollectible Checks and Wire Transfers.
 OFFICES OF RECORD: a) County Clerks Outside NYC Town and Village Courts Retain for six years, then destroy. b) All Other Courts, NYC County Clerks, District Offices and O.C.A.
 Divisions/Offices when they are the originating agencies Retain for three years, then destroy.
 NON RECORD COPIES: District Offices and O.C.A.
 Divisions/Offices when they are not the originating agencies Retain for one year, then destroy.